Greater Manchester hospitals' patient data found in street

 The Pennine Acute Hospitals NHS Trust said any loss of data was unacceptable.

-Royal Bolton Hospital is also investigating after medical notes were found in the town on Friday.'Potential breach'
+Royal Bolton Hospital is also investigating after medical notes were found in the town on Friday.

 The documents were believed to have contained details of 25 patients printed on four pages.